-To ensure that the qualification provisions are met, the host utility should be provided resumes demonstrating relevant qualifications prior to finalization of the peer review team composition.
-Although it is expected that the peer review team lead will ensure adequate qualification and independence of the review team, ultimately, it is the host utility's responsibility to approve all team members.
+To ensure that the qualification provisions are met, the host user should be provided resumes demonstrating relevant qualifications prior to finalization of the peer review team composition.
+Although it is expected that the peer review team lead will ensure adequate qualification and independence of the review team, ultimately, it is the host user's responsibility to approve all team members.
+If the host user cannot achieve confidence in the qualification of the peer reviewers for the PRA scope determined by the user and/or peer review of newly developed method(s), NRC review of the PRA scope and/or newly developed method(s) should be considered.